Chaitanya1471/Lifestyle/README.txt

-Foodhuts Free Bootstrap Restaurant Template for personal and commercial use.
+Foodhuts Free Restaurant for personal and commercial use.